The Best Holiday Destination Malaysia

 You can build a bamboo raft and paddle out to the humanmade Kenyir Lake and drive to the human-made island, Banding Island (Pulau Banding), in the middle of Temenggor Lake.

 Or you can try fun river tubing in Pahang after a snack of durians from the orchard.

-Nature Lovers will have the most joy, hiking and bird watch all year round via the numerous jungle trails and by the river.
+Nature Lovers will have the most joy, hiking and bird watching all year round via the numerous jungle trails and rivers.